kubecost/docs/diagnostics.md

 Node exporter metrics are used for the following features:

 * Reserved Instance Recommendations in Savings
-* The compute 'breakdowns' on Overview (system vs idle vs user).
-The Compute bar on the 'Resource Recommendations' block would appear as a single solid colored line.
+* Show a compute 'breakdown' on Overview's Resource Efficiency graph, i.e. system vs idle vs user.
+The Compute bar on this graph will appear as a single solid colored bar when this diagnostic is failing.
 * Various Kubecost Grafana dashboards

 These metrics are not used in the core Assets and Allocation and therefore can be considered optional. v0.16 (May 18)